Habitat

 I categorised the testing feedback, some of which indicated that there were usability issues to fix and features to add before moving the design to high fidelity:

-• Is it possible to integrate client relationship management into the matter workflow
+• Is it possible to integrate client relationship management into the matter management

 • Tracking and billing work could be task repetitive and time consuming, we often lose track with traditional accounting software